mgs/plottr.js/README.md

-# plottr.js
+# plotter.js
-Library for interacting with Serial Pen Plotter Devices
+Library for communicating with vintage pen plotters both for plotting or real-time interaction with the device.